JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 ### React.useState();

-React provides a method to declare and update state {.fragment .fade-down}
+React provides a hook to initialise and update state {.fragment .fade-down}

 ```jsx {.fragment .fade-down}
 import { useState } from 'React'